TeodorKolev/Java-Spring-WebStrore/README.md

 ## Restrictions and Flow
-#### User can:
+#### User restrictions:
-⋅⋅⋅Read, search, create and edit only his/her orders.
+Read, search, create and edit only his/her orders.<br />
-⋅⋅⋅Read, search, create and deactivate all customers.
+Read, search, create and deactivate all customers.<br />
-⋅⋅⋅Read and search ALL products.
+Read and search all products.<br />
-⋅⋅⋅User cannot see or get any action on other users.
+User cannot see or get any action on other users.<br />

+#### Admin restrictions:
+Read, search, create and edit only all orders.<br />
+Read, search, create and deactivate all customers.<br />
+Read and search all products.<br />
+See all actions from all users and admins.<br />

+#### Flow:
-⋅⋅⋅User must login with given of admin credentials.
+User must login with given of admin credentials. <br />
-⋅⋅⋅After successful login User is redirected to orders page.
+After successful login User is redirected to orders page.<br />
-⋅⋅⋅Every User (user, admin) can edit his/her own credentials.
+Every User (user, admin) can edit his/her own credentials. <br />